learn-co-curriculum/python-p4-flask-application-structure/README.md

 <details>
   <summary>
-    <em>How can you remove brackets and get data types and parameters out of a
+    <em>Flask has to parse "string" and "username" from the route.
+How can you
-        string?</em>
+        remove brackets and get data types and parameters out of a string?</em>
   </summary>

   <h3><code>str</code> methods or the <code>re</code> module.</h3>